-Since ellipses can have various shapes, it is important to understand how the various shapes are related to each other, and the terms which are used to descirbe those relationships.
+Since ellipses can have various shapes, it is important to understand how the various shapes are related to each other, and the terms that are used to descirbe those relationships.

 There are a large number of ways in which the generation or creation of ellipses can be accomplished.
 If we want to calculate the exact place where each part of the curve is located, we would use some kind of algebraic curve, such as

-As useful as these formulae might be for calculations, unless you are very familiar with mathematics it is difficult to see what the resulting curves look like, or how changing the parameters (the constants) in the equations affects the appearance of the curve.
-It is easier to understand the nature of ellipses of various types by using graphical methods of creating them, as in the case of cutting a cone with a plane, which we used above.
+As useful as these formulae might be for calculations, unless you are familiar with the mathematics involved it is difficult to see what the resulting curves look like, or how changing the parameters (the constants) in the equations affects the appearance of the curve.
+It is easier to understand the nature of ellipses of various types by using graphical methods of creating them, as in the example of cutting a cone with a plane used above.